researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/INSTALL.md

 ### Import the virtual machine

-The ova file of our virtual machine can directly run on VirtualBox of version 6.1.2 or later;
+The ova file of our virtual machine can directly run on VirtualBox of version 6.1.2 or later.

 #### (Optional) Step-1: Installing KVM
 For Linux users, KVM is recommended to install first to boost the speed of the emulator within the virtual machine.

-*Note*: KVM is **not** necessary for windows users.
+*Note*: KVM should be installed on the host machine, not the vritual matchine; it is **not** necessary for windows users.

 To install KVM, one can run
 ```bash